saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 33
 Learned: APIs, endpoints, making API calls, HTTP response codes, handling JSON data, and API parameters.
 Built a Kanye Quotes App and an ISS Overhead Notifier that sends an email when the ISS passes overhead at night.

+## Day 34
+Learned: type hints, class-based Tkinter UI, unescaping HTML entities, and working with a Trivia API.
+Built a GUI Quiz App with score tracking and feedback.